 As part of its Initiative on Sustainability, The Conference Board brings an analysis of more than 70 environmental and social practices at U.S. and non-U.S. companies in the S&P Global 1200 index —encompassing atmospheric emissions, water consumption, biodiversity policies, labor standards, human rights practices, and charitable and political contributions.
 Segmentation includes the S&P 500 and Russell 1000 as well as 11 business sectors and four corporate revenue groups.
 This report includes a complementary web-based tool, the Sustainability Practices Dashboard.
 The dashboard presents data from the report in an interactive online format, allowing users to easily select, view, and export the most relevant benchmarking data.

-Produced by CECP in association with The Conference Board and as part of The Conference Board's Initiative on Corporate Philanthropy, the Giving in Numbers series analyzes trends in corporate philanthropic allocations by large U.S.-based corporations and corporate foundations, including a majority of the Fortune 100.
+Produced by CECP in association with The Conference Board, the Giving in Numbers series analyzes trends in corporate philanthropic allocations by large U.S.-based corporations and corporate foundations, including a majority of the Fortune 100.
 Also widely used as a reference by nonprofit organizations seeking potential funders, this complimentary data offers insight into what types of partners the world’s largest companies are seeking.

 Corporate Communications and Public Relations